vvasu10903/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

+#### Time series plot of the average daily activity pattern

 * In order to look at the average daily activity pattern, We plot the average number of steps for each interval for a day as a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).

-Pattern on the plot shows the highest amount of activity during the mid morning hours.
+* Pattern on the plot shows the highest amount of activity during the mid morning hours.

 ```r